-Using Current Events as an Ongoing Unit Study
+🏛️ Using Current Events as an Ongoing Politics Unit Study

-You might have noticed that the election of Donald J. Trump as president of the United States is generating a lot of attention and controversy.
+You might have noticed that the presidency of Donald J. Trump is generating a lot of attention and controversy.
 But are you homeschooling the presidency?

 However, we can also help them learn about government through most of their homeschooling years, even without an official course.